 Inspired by his experiences with the affiliate in Wichita Falls, Texas, Clay McQuerry wanted to have similar experiences in Liberty, Missouri.
 He was moved by the idea of connecting volunteers who wanted to help with the neighbors who needed the help.
 Clay started the Clay County affiliate with the first meeting of its board on June 21, 2001.
 Membership in RTI required the completion of a four-step process which was finalized and approved on October 31, 2001.
 In the following months the board drafted By Laws, completed Articles of Incorporation, and was approved as a 501©(3) organization effective March 29, 2002.
 Along with Kansas City and St. Louis, Clay County was only the third such affiliate in Missouri.
-The official name of our affiliate is “Rebuilding Together Clay County, Inc.” (RTCC)
+As of 2017, The official name of our affiliate is “Rebuilding Together Kansas City, Inc.” (RTKC)

 What all affiliates have in common is Rebuilding Day.
 This is the one day each year that RTI affiliates utilize volunteers to make free repairs on homes in their community.
 Applications for repairs are received throughout the year, and the families that fall within our income guidelines (Housing and Urban Development 50% poverty level for this area) are approved for estimates.
 The estimates are completed in the following weeks, and volunteer crew leaders select their Rebuilding Day house at our House Selection Meeting.
 As a community-wide organization, anyone can volunteer to help with repairs.
 Civic organizations, local businesses, churches, school groups, youth groups, and individuals are all supporting our cause.
 With donated labor and discounted materials, RTKC is able to leverage the dollar of every donation.